There are several reasons why coverage would end on an employee and/or dependents.

 Full-Time Equivalency (FTE) Change to Less than 50%

 Coverage will also end for employees that have a change in their FTE to less than 50%.
 Coverage will terminate at midnight on the date of the change.
-Employees may then be covered as a dependent of their State-employed spouse or civil union partner.
+Employees may then be covered as a dependent of their state-employed spouse or civil union partner.

 Coverage for a deceased member remains in force until midnight of the date of death.
 COBRA benefits are available for eligible dependents of deceased members.
-See chart below.
+See the chart below.

 Termination for Nonpayment of Premium

-If a member fails to pay the premium due when billed, the Group Insurance Division (GID) will terminate the member's coverage the first day of the month following the final notice due date.
+If a member fails to pay the premium due when billed, the Group Insurance Division (GID) will terminate the member's coverage on the first day of the month following the final notice due date.
 CMS will take action to collect all outstanding premiums which may include filing an involuntary withholding with the State of Illinois Comptroller.

-NOTE: Employees and/or their dependents who have had coverage terminated for nonpayment of premium are not eligible to be covered under another member until all outstanding premiums are paid.
-Dependent coverage that is terminated due to nonpayment of premium will not be automatically reinstated.
+NOTE: Employees and/or their dependents who have had coverage terminated for nonpayment of premiums are not eligible to be covered under another member until all outstanding premiums are paid.
+Dependent coverage that is terminated due to nonpayment of the premium will not be automatically reinstated.
 Members wishing to cover dependents must reenroll them upon returning to work.